Aaryan2304/emergency-lighting-api/README.md

 4. **Deploy**
    - Render will automatically build and deploy
    - Monitor build logs for any issues
+   - Uses memory-optimized configuration (Tesseract only) for free tier
    - Your API will be available at: `https://your-service-name.onrender.com`

 #### Testing Your Deployed API